Writing conditional sentences with “if” can cause a variety of common language errors

 To facilitate the analysis of the problems, it will be useful to appreciate the main properties of if sentences.
 Consider this example:

 (a) If copper is heated, it expands.

 The underlined parts are verbs.
-Two are usually needed with if, reflecting its status as a conjunction (see 25.
+Two are usually needed with if, establishing it as a conjunction (see 174.
+Eight Things to Know about Conjunctions).
+The verb with if can come first, as here, or second, with if in the middle of the sentence (see 25.
 Conjunction Positioning).
-The verb with if can come first, as here, or second, with if in the middle of the sentence.
 A starting if may have a following then (see 64.
 Double Conjunctions).